deepraining/spring-boot-starter/README.md

 ## Run project

-Develop and debug `pro-demo` sub project in local environment.
+Develop and debug `pro-demo` sub project in local environment, then open `http://localhost:9000` in browser.

 ```
 ./gradlew pro-demo:bootRun